MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/bindable-properties.md

   }
   return input;
 }

+static void ForceCoerceValue(BindableObject bindable, object oldValue, object newValue) {
+  bindable.CoerceValue(AngleProperty);
+}
 ```

 The `CoerceAngle` method checks the value of the `MaximumAngle` property, and if the `Angle` property value is greater than it, it coerces the value to the `MaximumAngle` property value.
+In addition, when the `MaximumAngle` property changes the coerce value callback is invoked on the `Angle` property by calling the `CoerceValue` method.

 ### Create a default value with a Func